Adonis Gay Holiday

 Optional Activities: Hike to Mt Eden, jump from the Skytower (or just enjoy the viewing deck), sail an America's Cup yacht, visit the Auckland Museum, explore the Hobbiton movie set tour...

-Rotorua, New Zealand gay tourIt's only a 3 hour drive to Rotorua but we can't possibly miss at least one of the beautiful stops along the way!
-We'll detour off to the rugged west coast surfing beach of Raglan for a picturesque lunch and to explore the town and surf spots before making our way to the town of Rotorua.
-Well known for its unique geothermal activity, geysers and hot mud pools that surround the town (and its distinct smell of course), this stop on our itinerary offers us many opportunities to soak up the warmth of natural hot springs, experience traditional Maori culture, and options to visit nearby Hobbiton or the underground glow-worm caves of Waitomo among many others.
+Days 3, 4 and 5 It's only a 3 hour drive to Rotorua but we'll take a detour along the way to visit the famous glowworm caves on a short underground boat trip together before hopping back on the bus and continuing on to Rotorua.
+Well known for its unique geothermal activity, geysers and hot mud pools that surround the town (and its distinct smell of course), this stop on our itinerary offers us many opportunities to soak up the warmth of natural hot springs, experience traditional Maori culture, and options to visit local kiwi birds or the underground glow-worm caves of Waitomo among many others.

-Optional Activities: Underground river tubing, experience local culture at a Maori village visit, check out the geothermal wonders at Wai-O-Tapu, roll down a hill inside a "Zorb, white-water rafting on the Kaituna River...
+Optional Activities: Underground river tubing, experience local culture at a Maori village visit, check out the geothermal wonders at Wai-O-Tapu, roll down a hill inside a "Zorb", white-water rafting on the Kaituna River...

-Wellington, New Zealand gay tourDay 7 is our road trip day with a stop along the way at the powerful Huka Falls, then a scenic drive through New Zealand's inland desert, past the towering Tongariro National Park, and lots of sheep-filled fields before reaching the nation's capital city of Wellington.
+Days 6 and 7 Day 6 is our road trip day with a stop along the way at the powerful Huka Falls, then a scenic drive through New Zealand's inland desert, past the towering Tongariro National Park, and lots of sheep-filled fields before reaching the nation's capital city of Wellington.
 It's a creative, scenic, and cultural sea-side city with lots of museums, endless views, and even gay nightlife here - perfect for our weekend stops!

 Optional activities: Te Papa Museum, gay nightlife, underground market, cable car to Kelburn lookout, parliament buildings...

-Queenstown, New Zealand gay tourOn day 9 we board the plane together for a 90 minute flight from the North Island all the way down to the heart of the mountainous region of the South Island.
+Days 8, 9, 10 and 11 On day 8 we board the plane together for a 90 minute flight from the North Island all the way down to the heart of the mountainous region of the South Island.
 Situated at the edge of Lake Wakitipu, in a crevice between hundreds of impressive mountain peaks, this town is commonly regarded the "Adventure Capital of the World" due to the sheer number of adventurous options that exist in the region!
 Whether you want to conquer the first commercial bungee jump in the world (or one of the highest), jetboat down the Kawarau River, hike the Ben Lomond trail, or take it easier and check out the stunning Milford Sound or iconic LOTR filming locations in nearby Glenorchy, the Queenstown region has it all.

 If you've saved some time between your other activities, join your trip leader on a hike up the scenic Tiki Trail, a relatively steep slope but with a stunning view as your reward at the top (with a cable car option for those hike-averse).
 From the top, enjoy what will become one of the best lunch views you've ever had, right on the edge of the mountain overlooking the Remarkables mountain range and the lake and town below.

-Queenstown is the last stop on our New Zealand itinerary (you're welcome to depart any time on the 12th day) and makes for a fitting final send off from this uniquely diverse and adventurous country.
+Queenstown is the last stop on our New Zealand itinerary (you're welcome to depart any time on the 11th day) and makes for a fitting final send off from this uniquely diverse and adventurous country.

 Included adventure: Guided hike from Lake Wakitipu to Skyline peak, overlooking the Remarkables mountain range